 The designs by PRP pay homage to the original architecture and geometry of the estate.
 The scheme is entirely clad in white pre-cast panels forming a contemporary interpretation of the original estate.

-Comprehensive environmental improvements include the transformation of the York Way street frontage, a new play area and re-landscaping of green space on the estate.
+Improvements to the environment include transforming the York Way street frontage, a new play area and re-landscaping of green space on the estate.